4 Surprising Ways Your Body Changes During Pregnancy

 - Your body forms a placenta to protect your baby, and markers of your cardio fitness improve to keep you both healthy.

-- Head over to the Nike (M) page for loads of motherhood support and inspiration spanning mindset, movement, nutrition, recovery and sleep.
+- Head over to the Nike (M) page for tons of motherhood support and inspiration spanning mindset, movement, nutrition, recovery and sleep.

 *This content is designed to inform and inspire, but it is not meant to diagnose, treat or give specific medical advice.
 Always check with your health care provider about how to stay healthy and safe before, during and after pregnancy.